bechirtouhami/sitepress-multilingual-cms/readme.txt

 * Breadcrumbs trail showing how to get from each page to the home page (and all pages in between).
 * Sidebar navigation that shows pages next to the current one, arranged by their page hierarchy.

-All these elements are widget ready.
-You can include them in the theme or drop as widgets.
+The sidebar element is widget ready.
+You can include it in the theme or drop as a widget.
+The top-navigation and breadcrumbs trail should be included in the theme.

 For integration instruction in the theme, visit the [navigation usage](http://wpml.org/home/getting-started-guide/site-navigation/) page.